Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 > **Note:** It is possible to have both systems enabled at the same time, in which case both sets of code in the example above above will be active.

-## List of corresponding API in the old Input Manager new Input System package
+## Comparison of API in the old Input Manager and the new Input System package

+Below is a list comparing the API from the old Input Manager with the corresponding API for the new Input System package.
-All of the new APIs listed below are in the `UnityEngine.InputSystem` namespace.
-The namespace is omitted here for brevity. `UnityEngine.InputSystem` is referenced in full for easy disambiguation.
+All of the new Input System package APIs listed below are in the `UnityEngine.InputSystem` namespace.
+The namespace is omitted here for brevity.

 ### Action-based input